Confessions of a self published author

 - What were the costs?
 If you use a Print On Demand printer, costs are low.
 You’ll need to hire a designer and editor, but otherwise the base costs are a few hundred dollars.
 You pay a fee to setup an account with the printer, the e-book service and for an ISBN number.
 You also need to have an LLC to work with some printers.
 PR and marketing are likely the largest costs you will have, but how much you spend is up to you.

 - What services did you use?
 Based on research, and advice from author Phil Simon, I used Lightningsource, a Print on Demand service (POD).
 POD means there is no inventory – they print books as they are ordered (which happens so fast, no customer on amazon.com would ever know).
 I also considered CreateSpace, which is comprehensive and more consumer friendly.
-They also take care of listing the book on Amazon.com.
+They also take care of listing the book on Amazon.com (Update: I used CreateSpace for The Ghost of My Father and highly recommend the service).
 I used bookbaby.com for all the e-books: they take an epub file, and convert and deliver the book to kindle, iBookstore, B&N and Sony Reader.

 - What was a pain in the neck?
 Some of these services are not designed for consumers, so their websites suck and take time to learn.
 The worst offenders are Lightningsource and Bowker.com (the service used to buy ISBN numbers).
 Once learned, most processes are easy.
 The other major issue is timing – these services do not guarantee specific dates, so launching a book is hard to time PR-wise.
 The other challenge with POD is there are no pre-orders.
 I used kickstarter to help solve that problem.